joejenett/simply/_posts/2025-02-28-more-than-the-doctor-ordered.md

 The meds I do every morning to manage my little collection of physical ailments don’t always do it for me.
 Sometimes, the pain goes far beyond what a few Tylenol (along with those other meds) can resolve.
 When I wake up feeling like total shit, I need something more powerful.
 Well, I tried something this morning after my usual meds and motherfucker, it worked!
 </p>
 <p>
-Three songs in their entirety, one after the other was the magic formula I discovered less than an hour ago.
+Three songs in their entirety, one after the other was the magic formula I discovered this morning.
 Three songs.
 And I’m good now.
 </p>

 <p>